PureNimble/ISEP-LAPR2/docs/sprintD/US017/01.requirements-engineering/Readme.md

 ### 1.1.
 User Story Description

-As an organization employee, I want to create a new task in order to be further published.
+As a network manager, I want to list all deals made

 ### 1.2.
 Customer Specifications and Clarifications

-**From the specifications document:**

->	Each task is characterized by having a unique reference per organization, a designation, an informal and a technical description, an estimated duration and cost as well as the its classifying task category.

->	As long as it is not published, access to the task is exclusive to the employees of the respective organization.

 **From the client clarifications:**

-> **Question:** Which is the unit of measurement used to estimate duration?
+> **Question:** What should be the default order of the deals when displaying them to the network manager?
 >
-> **Answer:** Duration is estimated in days.
+> **Answer:** ****

-> **Question:** Monetary data is expressed in any particular currency?
 >
-> **Answer:** Monetary data (e.g. estimated cost of a task) is indicated in POTs (virtual currency internal to the platform).
+> **Date:** Monday, 29 de May de 2023 às 14:13

+> **Question:** In this User Story it is requested that "All deals made" are listed.
+Are these deals just accepted purchase requests, or are declined purchase requests also included?
+>
+> **Answer:** ****.
+>
+> **Date:** Monday, 29 de May de 2023 às 14:50

 ### 1.3.
 Acceptance Criteria

-* **AC1:** All required fiels must be filled in.
-* **AC2:** Task reference must have at least 5 alphanumeric chars.
-* **AC3:** When creating a task with an already existing reference, the system must reject such operation and the user must have the change to modify the typed reference.
+* **AC1:** The actor should be able to sort all properties by property area (square feet) in descending/ascending order.
+* **AC2:** Two sorting algorithms should be implemented (to be chosen manually by the network manager).
+* **AC3:** Worst-case time complexity of each algorithm should be documented in the application user manual that must be delivered with the application (in the annexes, where algorithms should be written in pseudocode).

 ### 1.4.
 Found out Dependencies

-* There is a dependency to "US003 Create a task category" since at least a task category must exist to classify the task being created.
+* There is a dependency to "US10 Place an order to purchase a property" since at least the offer must exist.
+* There is a dependency to "US11 Accept or decline a purchase order for a property." since this refers to the deals.

 ### 1.5 Input and Output Data